  Your organisation has cancelled a Trouble Ticket in accordance with section 5.2.14.2 Your Organisation initiates cancellation.

+ nbn has received a communication from the Contracted End User or Appointment Representative indicating that a prerequisite for the Appointment will not be met (such as attendance at the Premises or consent to removal of a Power Supply with Battery Backup Unit).

 6.5.3 Required notice periods for Appointment cancellation by your organisation